MCL-GAN: Generative Adversarial Networks with Multiple Specialized Discriminators: Introduction

-The proposed method takes an advantage of MCL techniques into unconditional generative models, which has not been explored before.
-No supervision such as class labels or other conditions are assumed unlike the aforementioned works.
+The proposed method takes an advantage of MCL for GANs, which has hardly been explored before.
+Our approach does not require any supervision for model specialization, such as class labels and other conditions, unlike the aforementioned works.
 Our main contributions are summarized as follows: \begin{itemize} \item We propose a single-generator multi-discriminator GAN training algorithm to alleviate the mode collapse problem.
-Our approach provides simple yet effective updating rules based on MCL to achieve the goal. \item We present a balanced discriminator assignment strategy to facilitate the robust convergence of models and preserve the multi-modality of training data, where the number of the discriminators is determined adaptively. \item The proposed method is applicable to many GAN variants since there is no constraint on the network architectures or the loss functions.
-Our method requires a small additional overhead and trains the model with computational efficiency via feature sharing in the discriminators. \item We experimentally show the competence of our method in terms of the generated image quality and the behavior of the networks.
+Our approach provides simple yet effective learning objectives based on MCL to achieve the goal.

+\item We present a balanced discriminator assignment strategy to facilitate the robust convergence of models and preserve the multi-modality of training data, where the number of discriminators is determined adaptively.

+\item The proposed method is applicable to many GAN variants since there is no constraint on network architectures or loss functions.
+Our method requires small extra overhead and trains models efficiently via feature sharing in the discriminators.

 \end{itemize}